 After a late morning briefing and included lunch at the beautiful La Rosa Nautica restaurant, enjoy a panoramic drive through Miraflores and San Isidro and to see the sites of “Parque de los Enamorados” (Lover’s Park), and enjoy a spectacular view of the Pacific Ocean.
 Continue to the historic center of Lima, a UNESCO world heritage site, where you will see the Cathedral, the Government Palace, the Archbishop’s Palace, and City Hall.
 Visit the Church and Convent of the San Francisco Monastery, the most significant religious site in Lima, which provides insight into life during Spanish colonial times, and the catacombs, which served as a burial ground until 1808.
 Continue to the Cathedral which houses the remains of Francisco Pizarro, the founder of Lima.
 We’ll also visit the Larco Museum, housed in a former mansion, itself built on the site of a pre-Columbian temple, the museum offers a varied collection of 3,000 years of ceramic, textile and precious metal artifacts.
 There are also mummies that show off the different ways ancient cultures, including the Incas, preserved their dead.
 The evening is yours to enjoy at leisure.
 (B/L)

 After breakfast, fly from Lima to Iquitos.
-Upon arrival in Iquitos, you’ll be greeted by a member of the Delphin III team.
+Upon arrival in Iquitos, you’ll be greeted by members of the Delfin III team.

-We will start off with a lunchbox as we travel over paved road to the city of Nauta, 95 kilometers away.
+We will start off with a lunchbox as we travel over paved road to the city of Nauta, 60 miles away.
 Nauta is literally the “end of the road” where you will embark on the Delfin.
-Along the way, you will see vibrant “terra firma” (non-flooded forest) and various aspects of daily jungle life.
-Nauta is a small riverside town on the banks of the Marañon River and was the first city founded in the department of Loreto.
 Once we reach Nauta, you will enjoy a VIP greeting at Delfin’s private port along the shores of the Marañon River where the vessel awaits you.